hkmirza/topic_detection_unsupervised/README.md

 ---

-## 6) Notes on Intrinsic Coherence (Optional)
+##  Notes on Intrinsic Coherence (Optional)

-The thesis reports external metrics; if you need **topic coherence (NPMI)** intrinsics, you can extend the script by plugging in `octis` or `gensim`’s coherence module with a reference corpus.
+The code reports external metrics; if you need **topic coherence (NPMI)** intrinsics, you can extend the script by plugging in `octis` or `gensim`’s coherence module with a reference corpus.
 This is not enabled by default to keep dependencies minimal.

 ---